connorswitala/Chemistry-Solver/README.md

 This repository is for solving chemical equilibrium thermodynamics.
 It is currently under development to include Helmholtz and Gibbs energy minimization.

+# Programs

+In the [bin](./bin/) directory, there are three programs ready to be run after you build.
+The first is an example program that has everything defined for you to run it and see the minimization results.
+You can toy with options to understand how to use correct `enum class` types, or `ConstraintTypes::` (both defined below).

+The second program is the command-line driven code that lets you choose options and set mixtures for the chemical equilibrium process.
+The program has a 'help' command that will tell you what you need to run, but an brief overview is given here.
+When you start the program, it will give you some options right off the bat.
+In order to run minimization, all fields need to filled in that appear when you type `show`.
+Two fields are already initialized by default.

+The `--mode` option tells the program which mode it is running in.
+By inputting `--mode=sweep` you can change the programs from a standalone minimization given a single value for T and P, to a verson that sweeps through an user-input min and max temperature value and then plots the results to a user-named file.

+The `--species` option tells the program which species you want to include in the minimization process.
+You can list your own with comma (and space) separated variables as such: `--species=N2, O2, NO, N, O`.
+If you choose to build species this way, you will need to specify a couple more things like `--elements` and `-Y`.
+If instead you use an already created mixture (available ones are air5, air7, air11, air13, mars8), you can do so with `--species=air11`, for example.
+This will fill in the `--elements` and `-Y` flags for you as well.
+You can always double check what needs to be filled in with the `show` command.

+If you do need to specifiy elements and mass fractions, you can do so with `--elements=N, O` and also `-Y=0.7572, 0.2428`.
+Just make sure that the order that you input the mass fractions lines up with the elemental ordering.

+When the configuration input has been filled in, `run` will run the program for you.
+You will still need to follow command line prompts for specifying filenames, sweeping values, etc.

+Finally, the third program is created for timing the speed of the minimization processes and is really more for developing than for getting values.

+# Codebase Information

 ## Completed Functions

 Currently, the minimization methods that are completed are: